 Today we visit the wide pilgrimage site in Lumbini, Buddha's birthplace.
 In the morning, after breakfast, we will see the archaeological site of the Mayadevi temple - the place where Buddha was born 2600 years ago.
-Our tour guide Lena will give us explanations on the place and meditate with us.
-After a private lunch break, we might visit Kapilavastu if there is enough time.
+Our tour guide Manfred will give us explanations on the place and meditate with us.
+After a private lunch break, we might visit Kapilavastu if there is enough time or visit the local monasteries on a walking tour.